What is Identity Theft?

 Click below to use the interactive interview for a Letter to a Credit Bureau.

 The Attorney General's Identity Theft Unit has tools available to help victims of identity theft address their problems, and to help all consumers protect themselves from identity thieves.
 One of the tools offered is an Identity Theft Passport.
 You may apply for an identity theft passport, which can be presented to law enforcement to help prevent arrest or detention for an offense committed by another person using the person’s personal identifying information.
 It may also be presented to a creditor to aid in the investigation of fraudulent accounts or charges.

 File a police report

-Identity theft is a crime (See: Md.
-Code, Criminal Law, §8-301).
+Identity theft is a crime.
 If you know or reasonably suspect that you have been a victim of identity fraud you may contact a local law enforcement agency in the county where you live or where the crime occurred to file a report.
 If you filed an Identity Theft Affidavit with the FTC, give the police a copy to make it easier for them to write your Identity Theft Report.